PariyaKhalili/fingerprint-attendance-device/README.md

 7. he network is trained with the trained data, and then retrained with the support set.
 8. Then the network is tested with the query set.

+### How does the algorithm work?
+In this algorithm the new user is identified with 5 fingerprints.
+This is done through augmention of three rotations with random angle, noisy and crop center functions for each user.
+Then, the Siamese network is trained with this dataset and retrained with the support set with the IDs from 591 to 600.
+The query set consists of a random rotation of 1 fingerprint of IDs 591 to 600, and the network identifies this user.